 Legal advertising and marketing have come a long way since Bates v.
 Arizona and a number of cases have subsequently clarified, limited and even expanded that landmark ruling.
 Most importantly, Bates represents a watershed moment for public access to legal information.

 - The history behind a Supreme Court case that directly affects how lawyers talk to prospective clients.

 - How the law has evolved since Bates v.
 Arizona.

 - How you can ethically communicate to prospective clients.

-Please note: This webinar is NOT eligible for CLE credit.
+Please note: There is no recording for this webinar and it is NOT eligible for CLE credit